DFE-Digital/architecture/capability/architecture-capability-framework.md

 ### Learning and development
 *[Add offer, recommended learning, shadowing / mentoring, how to access]*

 ### Community

 There is a thriving architecture community in DfE.
-We meet up monthly, to Show and Tell good things that are happening in the architecture space and hear from wider Government, private sector, relevant suppliers and vendors on new, innovative solutions.
-And just chew the fat and share knowledge.
-You don't have to be an architect to join in - we often hear from other business areas and those interested in what we're doing.
+We meet up monthly, to 'show and tell' good things that are happening in architecture and hear from wider Government, private sector, relevant suppliers and vendors on new, innovative solutions.
+And to just chat and share knowledge.
+You don't have to be an architect to join in - we often hear updates from business areas and those interested in what we're doing.
 If you want to get involved or have something to share, drop us a line in the [Architecture team](mailto:architecture.services@education.gov.uk).

-The conversation continues on the following channels:
+And join us on the following channels:

 - [Architecture Community on Teams](https://teams.microsoft.com/l/team/19%3a431430007aba4eceaddb4a0ab32dc412%40thread.skype/conversations?groupId=a7bd5aaa-9b44-4594-b058-4ac717af83d9&tenantId=fad277c9-c60a-4da1-b5f3-b3b8b34a82f9)
 - [#architecture](https://app.slack.com/client/T50RK42V7/CFGA9DZSL) channel on [DfE Slack](https://ukgovernmentdfe.slack.com)
 - [#architecture](https://app.slack.com/client/T04V6EBTR/C04V6F4SX) channel on [UK Government Slack](https://ukgovernmentdigital.slack.com)

 ## Pathways into architecture
+Here are some examples of how architects come into the profession and what the career pathways might look like:

 ![Image of the pathways into architecture](../images/framework-pathways.jpg)

+You can also download a [PDF version](../documents/dfe-architecture-framework-pathways.pdf) of this architecture pathway map.

 *[Add detail on DDaT pathways + DfE - from business analysis, development / DevOps, technnical roles]*